 CRYSTAL: Crystal is blemish and scratch-free.

-BAND: New high quality black 20mm nylon "seatbelt" NATO strap, as well as a second black 20mm velcro ZULU strap, akin to those worn by NASA astronauts wear with their spacesuits (albeit shorter).
+BAND: New high quality black 20mm nylon "seatbelt" strap, as well as a second black 20mm velcro ZULU strap, akin to those worn by NASA astronauts wear with their spacesuits (albeit shorter).
 Finally, this watch also includes a brown leather strap - all have stainless steel hardware.
 Separately, we can put add an aftermarket signed Heuer buckle on any or all three of the straps for $50 a piece, if desired.

 MOVEMENT: Heuer ETA 536.121 quartz movement.